Efficient Methods for Min-Max Optimization with Dual-Linear Coupling: Discussion

 Comparing the complexities for $\mu, \nu > 0$ in \Cref{tab:complexity_internal}, the findings are summarized as follows.

-\begin{remark} We observe the following in \Cref{tab:complexity_internal}. \begin{itemize} \item The strongly convex case highlights a limitation in the historical regularization method (\Cref{thm:stochastic:historic} and \Cref{thm:sep:historic}) as a factor $\sqrt{N}$ is gained in terms of the dependence on $\bG$ and $\bL$, which is not observed for the full vector method from \Cref{thm:nonsep:full}.
-When comparing \Cref{thm:stochastic:historic} to \Cref{thm:nonsep:full}, the dependence on the smoothness constants renders as $L$ versus $\norm{\blam}_1/\sqrt{N}$ and on the Lipschitz constants as $G$ versus $\norm{\blam}_1^{1/2}\norm{\bG}_1^{1/2}/\sqrt{N}$.
+\begin{remark} We observe the following in \Cref{tab:complexity_internal}. \begin{itemize} \item We highlight a limitation in the historical regularization method (\Cref{thm:stochastic:historic} and \Cref{thm:sep:historic}) as a factor $\sqrt{N}$ is gained in terms of the dependence on $\Gbb$ and $\Lbb$, which is not observed for the full vector method from \Cref{thm:nonsep:full}.
+When comparing \Cref{thm:stochastic:historic} to \Cref{thm:nonsep:full}, the dependence on the smoothness constants renders as $L$ versus $\norm{\lambb}_1/\sqrt{N}$ and on the Lipschitz constants as $G$ versus $\norm{\lambb}_1^{1/2}\norm{\Gbb}_1^{1/2}/\sqrt{N}$.
 In both cases, when the constants are highly non-uniform, we are still afforded an up to $\sqrt{n}$ improvement in complexity from the stochastic method.
-Note that \Cref{thm:sep:historic} is a strict improvement over \Cref{thm:stochastic:historic} due to separability. \item On the other hand, in the highly non-uniform setting, we may gain an up to $d$ factor (resp.~$n$ factor) of improvement in terms of complexity using the methods of \Cref{thm:stochastic:minty} (resp.~\Cref{thm:sep:minty}) over the full vector method.
-The results of \Cref{thm:stochastic:historic} and \Cref{thm:stochastic:minty} (and by analogy, the results of \Cref{thm:sep:historic} and \Cref{thm:sep:minty}) do not have a uniformly dominating method, as the extra factor of $\sqrt{N}$ may be on par with the improvement of the $\norm{\cdot}_1$ norm over the $\norm{\cdot}_{1/2}$ in terms of the dependence on $(\bG, \bL, \blam)$. \end{itemize} \end{remark}
+Note that \Cref{thm:sep:historic} is a strict improvement over \Cref{thm:stochastic:historic} due to separability. \item On the other hand, in the highly non-uniform setting, we may gain an up to $d$ factor (resp.~$\sqrt{n}$ factor) of improvement in terms of complexity using the methods of \Cref{thm:stochastic:minty} (resp.~\Cref{thm:sep:minty}) over the full vector method.
+The results of \Cref{thm:stochastic:historic} and \Cref{thm:stochastic:minty} (and by analogy, the results of \Cref{thm:sep:historic} and \Cref{thm:sep:minty}) do not have a uniformly dominating method, as the extra factor of $\sqrt{N}$ may be on par with the improvement of the $\norm{\cdot}_1$ norm over the $\norm{\cdot}_{1/2}$ in terms of the dependence on $(\Gbb, \Lbb, \lambb)$. \end{itemize} \end{remark} While focusing on the $\mu > 0, \nu > 0$ case in the main text, we also include the tabulated results for the non-strongly convex cases in \Cref{sec:a:tables}.